Eduardo Medina-Mora Icaza

-Eduardo Tomás Medina-Mora Icaza (Mexico City; 30 January 1957) is a Mexican lawyer.
-He served as a Justice of the Supreme Court of Mexico from 10 March 2015 to 8 October 2019, when the Mexican Senate approved his resignation following an ongoing investigation by the country's Financial Intelligence Unit.
+Eduardo Tomás Medina-Mora Icaza (born 30 January 1957 in Mexico City) is a Mexican lawyer, politician and diplomat.
+He served as a Justice of the Supreme Court of Mexico from 10 March 2015 to 8 October 2019, when the Mexican Senate approved his resignation following a now closed investigation by the country's Financial Intelligence Unit.

 Medina-Mora was the Attorney General of Mexico (PGR) under President Felipe Calderón (1 December 2006-7 September 2009).

 Political career

 Prior to his Supreme Court Appointment and subsequent resignation, Medina-Mora also served Ambassador of Mexico to the United States (2013–15), ambassador to the United Kingdom, Attorney General in the cabinet of the former President of Mexico, Felipe Calderón (2006–09), headed the Secretariat of Security and Civilian Protection (2005–06) under former President of Mexico Vicente Fox., and as the director of the now defunct National Center for Intelligence and Security from (2000–05).

 After a nine-year career in intelligence and security, President Calderon appointed Medina-Mora as Mexico's Ambassador to the United Kingdom; Medina-Mora was confirmed by the Senate on 12 November 2009 with 84 votes in his favour and 7 abstentions.
 No votes against his designation were received.

 On 23 February 2010, Medina-Mora presented his credentials to Queen Elizabeth II at Buckingham Palace accrediting him as Mexico's representative to the United Kingdom.
 The Ambassador attended the ceremony accompanied by his wife, Laura and officials from the Mexican Embassy.

 Medina-Mora was the Mexico's Ambassador in the United States presenting his credentials to President Barack Obama on 14 January 2013.
 He is also a member of the advisory board for the Mexico Institute.

 On 10 March 2015, he was elected as Minister of the Mexican Nation's Supreme Court of Justice.
 He resigned as Ambassador of Mexico to the United States that same day.
 On 3 October, 2019, Justice Medina-Mora Icaza resigned from the National Supreme Court of Justice (SCJN) after it was revealed he is under investigation by the country's Financial Intelligence Unit.
-In his time on the bench, Medina-Mora was a strong advocate for business interests, but also for the legalization of medical cannabis,.
+These charges were later dropped due to a lack of evidence.
+In his time on the bench, Medina-Mora was a strong advocate for business interests, but also for the legalization of medical cannabis.
 He also voted to decriminalize abortion in cases of rape.